flutter/flutter/sdk/lib/rendering/README.md

 a node to its parent, you can preemptively call that future parent's `setParentData()` method with the future child as the argument.

+TODO(ianh): Discuss putting per-child configuration information for the parent on the child's parentData.

+If you change a child's parentData dynamically, you must also call markNeedsLayout() on the parent, otherwise the new information will not take effect until something else triggers a layout.

 ### Box Model

 #### Dimensions